 PerformanceInfo By default, PROC HPBIN produces the "Performance Information" table.
 It displays information about the execution mode.
 For single-machine mode, the table displays the number of threads used.
-For distributed mode, the table displays the grid mode (symmetric or asymmetric), the number of compute nodes, and the number of threads per node.
+For distributed mode, the table displays the number of compute nodes and the number of threads per node.